dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 ### Loading from Archive

-To load a project from an arbitrary archive URL, you must provide both of the following parameters:
+To load a project from an arbitrary archive URL, you must provide the following parameters:

 * `archive`: A URI-encoded URL of a `.tar` or `.tar.gz` archive containing the project files.
 The frontend downloads and extracts this project into the workspace.
 * `path`: A URI-encoded relative path of the file to open in the editor workspace once the project is loaded (e.g., `lib/main.dart`).
+* `main` (optional): A URI-encoded relative path of the entrypoint file to be executed (defaults to `path`).

 > [!NOTE]
 > Both `archive` and `path` query parameters must be provided together.
 If